 Group size: usually a maximum of 15, pre-booking via Eventbrite essential.

-Cost: £15 per person for 2+ hours; shorter walks at a reduced rate.
+Cost: £20 per person for 2+ hours; some concessions; shorter walks at a reduced rate.

 Weather: walks go ahead whatever the weather, please be prepared to dress accordingly.